Relocating Visitor Facilities Threatened by Erosion, Assateague Island National Seashore, Maryland and Virginia

 The park manages a recreational beach within the US Fish and Wildlife Service’s (USFWS) Chincoteague National Wildlife Refuge in Virginia.
 This beach is the primary economic driver for the local community of Chincoteague, Virginia, which caters to visitors with hotels, restaurants, and other amenities.
 The park committed to maintaining and managing the recreational beach through a 1967 agreement with the USFWS, which had an existing agreement with the citizen group Assateague Bridge and Beach Authority to have a recreational beach in exchange for construction of a bridge connecting the town with the refuge.

-The park has implemented several solutions to improve sustainability.
-Infrastructure in this area has been replaced with portable substitutes that can be relocated off-island in advance of National Oceanic and Atmospheric Administration (NOAA)-forecasted storms and in response to erosion.
-The park now constructs roads and parking lots in this area from island-compatible materials, a clay base with clam shell for a road surface, which are dug up and reused when the lot is moved, and which also avoid introduction of foreign debris such as asphalt on post-storm beaches.
+Over the years, the park has implemented several solutions to improve sustainability.
+Infrastructure has been replaced with portable substitutes that can be relocated off-island in advance of National Oceanic and Atmospheric Administration (NOAA)-forecasted storms and in response to erosion.
+The park now constructs roads and parking lots from island-compatible materials, a clay base with clam shell for a road surface, which are dug up and reused when the lot is moved, and which also avoid the introduction of foreign debris such as asphalt on post-storm beaches.
 The surface requires twice-weekly maintenance and additional clam shells need to be added every year or two.
 Parking lot repairs have been supported by Emergency Relief for Federally Owned Roads (ERFO) funding and existing park staff.

 Outcomes and Conclusions